trillek-team/trillek-vcomputer-module/README.md

 #### vm

-Is a program that uses Trillek Virtual Computer lib to run a TR3200 emulation.
-Can run in step mode or in "run mode" where executes all the program without stopping.
-Needs C++ 11 *std::chrono compilance* for timings; **SDL2 + GLFW + GLM + OpenGL 3.1** is needed if you desire to see the virtual screen.
+Is a program that uses the Trillek Virtual Computer lib to run a TR3200 emulation.
+Can run in step mode or in "run mode" where it executes all the program without stopping.
+Needs C++ 11 *std::chrono compilance* for timings; **GLFW + GLM + OpenGL 3.1** is needed if you desire to see the virtual screen.

 - Can load a little endian binary file with a program.
 Has a 64KiB ROM were the program is uploaded.
 128KiB of RAM begins at 0x10000 and ends at 0x30000.
-- Step mode, have a on-line disassembler.
+- Step mode, has an on-line disassembler.
 Each time that you press a key, one instruction is executed, and the status of registers and stack, is shown. '**q**' ends the execution.
-- Run mode, It try to enforce CPU Clock speed (100KHz) with a simple algorithm.
+- Run mode, It tries to enforce CPU Clock speed (100KHz) with a simple algorithm.
 Only stops by doing '**Ctrl+C**'.
-- If SDL2, GLM and OpenGL libs headers are found, then it will create a window of 800x600 showing a virtual screen.
+- If GLFW3, GLM and OpenGL libs headers are found, then it will create a window of 800x600 showing a virtual screen.
 This adds the possibility of end the execution closing the window or pressing '**q**'.
 Additionally '**F3**' key toggles virtual keyboard.
 When Virtual Keyboard is enabled, 'q' key types to it instead of ending the emulation.

 #### benchmark

-Is a program that run a quick and dirty benchmark to measure the performance of the Trillek Virtual Computer lib.
+Is a program that runs a quick and dirty benchmark to measure the performance of the Trillek Virtual Computer lib.
 Needs C++ 11 *std::chrono compilance* for timings.

 - Can load a list of little endian binary files as ROMs for each Virtual Computer.
 Has a 64KiB ROM were the program is uploaded.
 128KiB of RAM begins at 0x10000 and ends at 0x30000.
 - Executes a random number of cycles before begin the benchmark to make more realistic.